Written and Created by PaperCraftCentral Susan

 ~Mildred B. Vermont

-This first project on this page was a special one.
-My siblings and I took her out to dinner and a show and then out to a special ocean trip the next day.
+This following project on this page was a special one.
+My siblings and I took our mother out to dinner and a show and then out to a special ocean trip the next day.
 I needed to store her tickets and itinerary safely and leave space for her to insert photos and other memorabilia later.
 So I made a paper bag card.
 The instructions are below.

-Another year I made her a handmade humourous greeting card.
-You can see this second project by scrolling down past the paper bag album and can have the instructions for making that as well.
+Another year I made her a handmade humourous Mothers Day card.
+You can see this project by scrolling down past the paper bag album and can have the instructions for making that as well.

 I saw how to make a very sweet paper bag card on a blog and immediately thought how perfect it would be for my project.
 In this case, the family wanted to give our mother tickets to some special events.
 A paper bag card would have pockets and flaps, perfect for storing the vouchers and tickets till the time to give them to her arrived.